vtpanda/CMUDataLake2018/datalake/readme.md

 Once we finish creating the database, we can add tables into it.
 We use the crawler provided by the AWS Glue to detect the table relations in the S3 bucket automatically.
 Different from our data crawler that runs on AWS Lambda, which downloads the data from the target website and upload them into our S3 buckets, the crawler provided by AWS Glue will scan the S3 buckets you choose  and build meta data based on the bucket content.
 By default, it treats each folder in the bucket as a table.
 Do the following steps on the AWS Glue dashboard:

-1. Choose 'Tables' from the left column.
+1. Choose 'Tables' from the left column.
 2. Click the 'Add tables' button.
 Choose 'Add tables using a crawler'.
-3. Enter a name for the crawler. Go to 'Next'.
+3. Enter a name for the crawler.
+Go to 'Next'.
 4. Choose 'S3' in the 'Data store' drop-down menu.
 5. Choose 'Specified path in my account'.
 6. Enter the path of the S3 buckets and go to 'Next'